mbenaricha/larabuild/README.md

 # Installation
-Don't hesitate to read `Makefile` as it contains all the usefull commands.
+Don't hesitate to read `Makefile` as it contains all the useful commands.
 To display help, please type `make help`

 # Use
 For the moment, you can :